Allie Millington

 Allie's Headshot

 Allie Millington is an author, artist, and entrepreneur.
 She enjoys telling stories from unique, unexplored points of view and strives to share relatable truths through a quirky lens, all while bringing a balance of humor and heart.
-Her debut middle grade novel, Olivetti, now represented by the United Talent Agency, will be released on March 26th, 2024.
-Soon to follow is her second middle grade novel, Once For Yes (Macmillan, 2025), and two picture books, When You Find A Hope and When You Find A Question (Hachette Book Group, 2025).
+Her debut middle grade novel, Olivetti, now represented by the William Morris Endeavor for TV/Film, was released on March 26th, 2024, and was an instant USA Today and Indie bestseller.
+Soon to follow are her next middle grade novels, Once For Yes in the Winter of 2025, Earl Grey in the Winter of 2026, and another MG grade in 2027– all at Feiwel & Friends, Macmillan.
+She also two picture books, When You Find A Hope and When You Find A Question (Hachette Book Group, 2025, 2026).
 Allie lives near Atlanta, Georgia, with her husband and a collection of clacking machines.
 You can find her on Instagram here: @allieinink or on her website: https://www.alliemillingtonbooks.com

 BONNIE CLARK